infracloudio/infracloudio.github.io/existing.md

         port = <Default 443 for vCenter>
         insecure-flag = <set to 1 if the host above uses a self-signed cert>
         datacenter = <Datacenter to be used>
         datastore = <Datastore to use for provisioning volumes using storage classes/dynamic provisioning>
         working-dir = <Folder in which VMs are provisioned, can be null.
 It should be full path to the folder in which Kubernetes nodes are provisioned.
 Not just a folder name.
-If deployed in root, no need to specify the folder name>
-        vm-uuid = <VM Instance UUID of virtual machine which can be retrieved from instanceUuid property in VmConfigInfo, or also set as vc.uuid in VMX file.
+If deployed in root, no need to specify the folder name> vm-uuid = <VM Instance UUID of virtual machine which can be retrieved from instanceUuid property in VmConfigInfo, or also set as vc.uuid in VMX file.
 If empty, will be retrieved from sysfs (requires root)>
 [Disk]
     scsicontrollertype = pvscsi
 ```

-VM uuid can be retrieved using following script.
+VM UUID can be retrieved using following script.
 Execute this script on each node and update vsphere.conf file mentioned above.

 ```
 cat /sys/class/dmi/id/product_serial | sed -e 's/^VMware-//' -e 's/-/ /' | awk '{ print toupper($1$2$3$4 "-" $5$6 "-" $7$8 "-" $9$10 "-" $11$12$13$14$15$16) }'